-- In 2000, CALPIA began the development of the Industry Employment Program to enhance the ability of offenders to obtain private sector jobs upon their release from prison.
-The program documents and certifies an offender's skills, work experience, and positive work habits acquired while assigned to CALPIA’s enterprises.
+- In 2000, CALPIA began the development of the Industry Employment Program to enhance the ability of incarcerated individuals to obtain private sector jobs upon their release from prison.
+The program documents and certifies an incarcerated individuals’ skills, work experience, and positive work habits acquired while assigned to CALPIA’s enterprises.

-- CALPIA’s job assignments are voluntary-offenders are not required to work; however, offenders are generally eager to participate, as waiting lists are common for many CALPIA assignments.
-The CALPIA work assignments can help offenders learn work skills and habits to become productive members of society.
+- CALPIA’s job assignments are voluntary-incarcerated individuals are not required to work; however, incarcerated individuals are generally eager to participate, as waiting lists are common for many CALPIA assignments.
+The CALPIA work assignments can help incarcerated individuals learn work skills and habits to become productive members of society.

-- CALPIA factories operate within Federal and State health, safety, and occupational regulations.
+- CALPIA enterprises operate within Federal and State health, safety, and occupational regulations.

-- CALPIA programs assist offenders in learning the value of work.
-Many CALPIA offenders have never held a job or learned the value of work.
-CALPIA staff expects offenders to learn appropriate behavior on the job, do quality work, report to work on time, and follow occupational health and safety rules.
+- CALPIA programs assist incarcerated individuals in learning the value of work.
+Many CALPIA incarcerated individuals have never held a job or learned the value of work.
+CALPIA staff expects incarcerated individuals to learn appropriate behavior on the job, do quality work, report to work on time, and follow occupational health and safety rules.